Employment Initiative enable:univie

 Offer

-• Counselling and accompanying spontaneous applications from registered disabled persons.
+- Counselling and accompanying spontaneous applications from registered disabled persons ("begünstigt behindert").
 Applications are possible for academic and non-academic positions.
+Spontaneous applications are only possible for people belonging to this group.

 During the entirety of the hiring process and beyond, the program coordinators of the employment initiative are therefore a point of call for counselling, accompaniment as well as questions around application, hiring and employment.